piqnt/planck.js/docs/api/classes/contactimpulse.md

 Contact impulses for reporting.
 Impulses are used instead of forces because sub-step forces may approach infinity for rigid body collisions.
 These match up one-to-one with the contact points in Manifold.
-Contact impulses for reporting.
-Impulses are used instead of forces because sub-step forces may approach infinity for rigid body collisions.
-These match up one-to-one with the contact points in Manifold.

 ## Hierarchy